Oops! Something went wrong while submitting the form.

-Heating Temperature of Body
+What is the Heating Temperature of the Body?

 Normal human body temperature is 98.6-degree Fahrenheit or 37 degrees Celsius.
 Temperature below 98.6'F is considered as cooling temperature, i.e., 97'F or 96'F or temperature above 98.6'F is considered as heating temperature, i.e., 100'F or 101'F. In such cases, you may also experience heat exhaustion symptoms.

-Symptoms of Body Heating
+What are the Symptoms of Body Heating?

 HYPERHIDROSIS or excessive sweating is when you sweat more than you regularly due to local/neighboring temperature or activity level or stress.